LookItVal/lookitval.com/content/case-studies/homelab/2-hardware-overview.md

 One more try, this time manually telling it to make the boot drive ext4.
 That wasnt it.

 This time I completely wiped the drive, added a new partition for the efi system manually, and then went through the alma 8 instalation process again, telling it to use the efi partition i made.
-Once it finished installing i am going to try chroot into it from the arch usb and make sure grub is set up properly
+Once it finished installing i am going to try chroot into it from the arch usb and make sure grub is set up properly.

+### New Day: New Plan

+The new plan is simple in premise:
+1. wipe the drive completely. no EFI system partition no nothing.
+2. Within gParted, added the new EFI system partition.
+We will give it the `ESP` flag and make sure its labeled, and set it to FAT32.
+3. Install Alma 8 from the bootable media.
+Tell alma to mount that efi system partition at /boot/efi.
+Tell alma not to install the boot loader.
+4. Reboot and open the Alma 8 bootable media again, open with the Troubleshooting flag and open the rescue environment
+5. chroot into the newly installed system.
+There there should be a partition mounted at /boot and /boot/efi.
+6. manually make sure the grub configuration files are setup.

+Grub will successfully boot through this same mac for sure, because when i set it up with the command line on arch there was no issue.
+The key here is using the alma environment to chroot into the system, that was the biggest thing i did not do yesterday. so lets begin.

+1. Burn the drive to the ground.
+I am going to do this at the same time as the next step
+2. in gParted, make the EFI System Partition and flag it ESP.
+3. Install alma 8.
+Do not install the boot loader.
+4. Reboot alma 8 in the Rescue Environment
+5. I found the /boot/efi partition was not mounted so i mounted it redoing `grub2-mkconfig -o /boot/efi/EFI/almalinux/grub.cfg` was at least enough to get grub to at least load something, but it did eventually fail to switch to the root.

+I can not do this now but what I would like to do when I am home is
+1. Burn the HD to the ground.
+Completely.
+Do not recycle the existing ESP
+2. Make a new EFI System Partition. `ESP` flag and all.
+3. Connect to Ethernet
+4. Install Alma 8.
+Do not install a boot loader, but do set the boot location.
+Do set static IP connection.
+5. Reboot in the rescue environment
+6. Mount all needed drives, update dnf and install needed packages. reinstall grub2.
+7. `grub2-mkconfig -o /boot/efi/EFI/almalinux/grub.cfg`
+8. reboot into HD grub
+9. remove any lingering unneeded boot options?